jpvasco/GME_Cpp/DOCUMENTATION.md

 # Documentation

-The following files are included in the GME_Cpp package:
+The following files are included in the GME_Cpp directory:

 | File  | Function  |
 |-------|-----------|